kcudding/ecotheory.github.io/teach/RIntro/multivariate_analysis.md

 Now we can start with running our principle component analyses.
 PCA can be computed using various functions in R, such as prcomp() in *stats* package, princomp() in *stats* package, rda() in *vegan* package.

+*Important Note: The rda() function in vegan allows users to conduct both PCA and RDA, depending on whether the data is constrained or not.
+When it is unconstrained (like in our example), it is running a PCA!*

 Here we demonstrate using the *vegan* package, since it also allows easy visualization of our results.
-Keep in mind that we need to run the PCA on all columns containing continuous variables, which is column 4 - 9 in the ham.multi dataset.
+Keep in mind that we need to run the PCA on all columns containing continuous variables, which is column 4 - 9 in the ham.multi dataframe.

 ``` r